sreedeepEK/palette/README.md

 ### License

 Palette have a MIT license.
+Click [here](https://github.com/sreedeepEK/palette/blob/main/LICENSE) to know more.